cpulvermacher/time-travel/README.md

 ### Firefox

-Start a new Firefox instance with the extension loaded using `(cd dist/firefox; npx web-ext run)`, or install manually via:
+Start a new Firefox instance with the extension loaded using `(cd dist/firefox; pnpm exec web-ext run)`, or install manually via:

 - Open about:debugging
 - Navigate to 'This Firefox'